Which Key Does Your Xterra Take?

 Key Fob Battery Depletion

-Remote only works next to the truck, or stopped entirely.
-That's a dead or dying CR2025.
-Pop the back of the fob, swap in a fresh CR2025 (about $5 at any drugstore), back in business in under a minute.
+If your remote only works when you are standing right next to the truck, or has stopped responding altogether, the CR2025 battery inside is likely dead or nearly there.
+Open the back of the fob, swap in a fresh CR2025 (a few dollars at any San Diego pharmacy or big-box store), and it is working again in under a minute.
+No tools, no appointment needed.

-Short answer yes, you can program the remote lock and unlock buttons yourself running the ignition key cycle procedure.
+Yes, for the remote buttons.
+Every Xterra from 2002 through 2015 supports on-board remote programming through an ignition key cycle.
 You need at least one working key.
-Insert and remove the key six times within ten seconds until the hazard lights flash, turn to ACC, and press one button on the new remote within five seconds.
-This only programs the remote portion.
+Insert and remove the key six times within ten seconds until the hazard lights flash, turn the ignition to ACC, then press one button on the new remote within five seconds.
+That syncs the lock, unlock, and panic buttons.
+The key sensor in the ignition also has to be functional for this to work.

-No. The transponder chip that lets your engine start can't be programmed at home.
-It requires professional diagnostic equipment connected through the OBD-II port.
-That's the part we handle on-site.
+No, for the transponder chip.
+The chip that tells the factory immobilizer to allow the engine to start cannot be programmed at home.
+It requires professional equipment connected through the OBD-II port.
+That is the part we handle on-site at your location anywhere in San Diego County.

 How It Works